Stay Up-to-Date with Our Vacuum Heat Treating Newsletter! SUBSCRIBE NOW

-VAC AERO offers a wide range of vacuum heat treating and brazing furnaces, from small laboratory models to large vertical furnaces, as well as equipment for CUSTOM applications.
 VAC AERO offers complete turnkey services, including planning, designing, building and installation of vacuum furnace systems and controls.
 VAC AERO’s experience, proven through decades of service in commercial heat treating, has provided us with valuable insight into the changing needs and rigorous demands of our furnace customers.
 As a result, VAC AERO has developed a keen understanding of the design and performance of vacuum furnace systems built to meet the most stringent requirements for reliability.
 VAC AERO’s vacuum furnace design innovations are thoroughly tested in our own heat treating facilities before being offered to our customers.
 That means better quality, reliability and efficiency to maximize uptime and productivity.
-Horizontal vacuum models provide great flexibility for general heat treating and brazing applications and Vertical bottom-loading models are ideal for processing large circular parts such as rings, stators or engine casings and long parts like shafts or rolls.
+Horizontal vacuum models provide great flexibility for general heat treating and brazing applications and Vertical bottom-loading models are ideal for processing large circular and/or long parts.